martijnvandergeest/git-testing/README.md

 ##  Importing the software

 The QAFE Platform project can be imported in each IDE supporting Maven.
-Import the *pom.xml* located inside the *qafe-platform* folder to your IDE of choice as an existing Maven project.
+Import the *pom.xml* located inside the *qafe-platform* folder to your IDE of choice (as an existing Maven project).
 The code including the proper dependencies should be ready to use.

 ### Eclipse